scout

 Following 2 prior CRLs from the FDA for the rivoceranib plus camrelizumab regimen in frontline HCC, the developer has again submitted an NDA to the FDA.

-Similar to the previous NDA submissions by the developer, supporting evidence for rivoceranib plus camrelizumab’s viability in this unresectable HCC population came from the international, randomized, open-label phase 3 CARES-310 study (NCT03764293), which compared the combination against the former standard-of-care, sorafenib (Nexavar).
+Similar to the previous NDA submissions by the developer, supporting evidence for rivoceranib plus camrelizumab’s viability in this unresectable HCC population came from the international, randomized, open-label phase 3 CARES-310 study (NCT03764293), which compared the combination against the former standard of care, sorafenib (Nexavar).

 Clinical Efficacy and Survival Findings

-Final overall survival (OS) results demonstrated a statistically significant and clinically meaningful improvement for the experimental arm.4 With a median follow-up of 22.1 months (IQR, 11.9-30.3), patients receiving rivoceranib plus camrelizumab achieved a median OS of 23.8 months (95% CI, 20.6-27.2) compared with 15.2 months (95% CI, 13.2-18.5) in the sorafenib cohort (HR, 0.64; 95% CI, 0.52-0.79; P <.0001).
-The median progression-free survival (PFS) was also significantly extended at 5.6 months (95% CI, 5.5-7.4) with the combination vs 3.7 months (95% CI, 3.1-3.7) with sorafenib (HR, 0.54; 95% CI, 0.44-0.67; P <.0001).
+Final overall survival (OS) results demonstrated a statistically significant and clinically meaningful improvement for the experimental arm.4 With a median follow-up of 22.1 months (IQR, 11.9-30.3), patients receiving rivoceranib plus camrelizumab achieved a median OS of 23.8 months (95% CI, 20.6-27.2) compared with 15.2 months (95% CI, 13.2-18.5) in the sorafenib cohort (HR, 0.64; 95% CI, 0.52-0.79; P < .0001).
+The median progression-free survival (PFS) was also significantly extended at 5.6 months (95% CI, 5.5-7.4) with the combination vs 3.7 months (95% CI, 3.1-3.7) with sorafenib (HR, 0.54; 95% CI, 0.44-0.67; P < .0001).

 Trial Breakdown

-Those with known hepatocholangiocarcinoma, sarcomatoid HCC, mixed cell carcinoma and lamellar cell carcinoma, or other active malignant tumor types apart from HCC were ineligible for enrollment on the trial.
+Those with known hepatocholangiocarcinoma, sarcomatoid HCC, mixed cell carcinoma and lamellar cell carcinoma, or other active malignant tumor types apart from HCC were ineligible for enrollment in the trial.
 Patients were also unable to enroll if they had abdominal fistula or gastrointestinal perforation within 6 months before beginning treatment, known genetic or acquired hemorrhage or thrombotic tendency, or prior or current presence of central nervous system metastases.

 The treatment regimen for the experimental arm consisted of 200 mg of camrelizumab administered intravenously every 2 weeks alongside 250 mg of oral rivoceranib administered once daily.
 Patients in the control group received 400 mg of oral sorafenib twice daily.

-The primary endpoints of the study were OS and PFS as assessed by a blinded independent review committee using RECIST v1.1 criteria.
-Secondary endpoints included overall response rate, disease control rate, duration of response, and overall safety and tolerability.
+The primary end points of the study were OS and PFS as assessed by a blinded independent review committee using RECIST v1.1 criteria.
+Secondary end points included overall response rate, disease control rate, duration of response, and overall safety and tolerability.

 Safety